-Research and artistic practice are coming together in exciting ways to fuel my current work on THE LIVING NEWS PROJECT.
-Envisioned as a large scale city-to-city theater project, THE LIVING NEWS PROJECT stands boldly on the shoulders of the Federal Theater Project’s “Living Newspapers” of the 1930’s – dynamic productions, created by teams of unemployed journalists and theater artists, challenging citizens to wrestle with issues of the day.
-Over the last few years, in Chicago, we built a new Living Newspaper for 21st Century America.
-Artists and journalists worked with policy-makers, social workers, and homeless men, women and children, to create THE LIVING NEWS PROJECT: SHELTER/CHICAGO -- a poetic documentary play that propels citizens to examine the complicated terrain between headline news and the often invisible worlds of those living homeless on American streets.
-Stay tuned for the next iteration of THE LIVING NEWS PROJECT in Florida!
+I'm passionate about my current work developing THE LIVING NEWS PROJECT.
+Envisioned as a large scale city-to-city theater project, THE LIVING NEWS PROJECT stands boldly on the shoulders of the Federal Theater Project’s “Living Newspapers” of the 1930’s – dynamic travelling productions, created by teams of unemployed journalists and theater artists, challenging citizens to wrestle with issues of the day.
+The Living News Project shares human stories, examines the nature of truth, news, and "fake news," and investigates what democracy means.

 My unusual masters’ degree, in Theology and the Arts, has allowed me to look at theater through a fresh lens by delving into the study of ritual and community life.
 My community-based work inspired these studies, and in turn, has grown as a result of them.

-My educational/artistic leadership work includes serving as the Founding Director of The Arts Academy at Portland Arts and Technology High School in Maine, where I collaborated with community partners to establish an innovative arts program within a vocational/technical school, offering public high school students opportunities to study the arts intensively.
-For seven years I was the Artistic Director of The Children’s Theater of Maine, where I successfully transformed a dormant non-profit organization by working with volunteers and community leaders to make the Theater a vibrant part of the city, one that opens doors for hundreds of children every year.
-I was awarded a "Citizen of the Month" award from the Portland City council.
+I have served as Assistant Principal for Arts Education at Manatee School For the Arts, in Palmetto Florida and Founding Director of The Arts Academy at Portland Arts and Technology High School in Portland, Maine, where I collaborated with community partners to establish an innovative, intensive arts program within a vocational/technical school.
+As Assistant Director for Columbia College Chicago's First-Year Seminar program, I built, developed and taught cross disciplinary curriculum and was a leading member of the college's Teaching Academy.
+For seven years I was the Artistic Director of The Children’s Theater of Maine, where I successfully transformed a dormant non-profit organization into a vibrant part of the city.